0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 ### Webclient Attack
 - Requirements:
-  - On a Domain Controller to have the LDAP server signing not enforced (default value)
+  - On a Domain Controller to have the LDAP signing or LDAPS binding not enforced (default value)
-  - Able to add new machines accounts (default value this quota is 10)
+  - An account with a SPN associated (or able to add new machines accounts (default value this quota is 10))
-  - On the network, machines with WebClient running (some OS version had this service running by default or use the webclient starting trick from DTMSecurity)
+  - On the network, machines with WebClient running (some OS version had this service running by default or use the webclient starting trick from DTMSecurity).
+OneDrive, SharePoint and NextCloud also activate this on clients.
-  - A DNS record pointing to the attacker’s machine (By default authenticated users can do this)
+  - A DNS record pointing to the attacker’s machine (By default authenticated users can create records)
 - https://www.bussink.net/rbcd-webclient-attack/
-- The blog says this is a requirement but it isn't "On a Domain Controller to have the LDAPS channel binding not required (default value)" if you create the user yourself and use the ```--escalate-user``` flag.
+- The blog says this is a requirement but it isn't "On a Domain Controller to have the LDAPS channel binding not required (default value)".
+You can relay to LDAP and use your own object with a SPN or relay to LDAPS and it will create it.
+If LDAP or use a specific user use the ```--escalate-user``` flag.

 #### Check who can add computers to the domain
 ```